How to give the perfect speech at a party…

 Eyes Off The Page

 As hard as it can be, try not to read off the page.
 It’s a lot easier for people to connect with what you’re saying when you’re looking them, or at the very least glancing at them.
 You don’t want to memorize your speech and sound like a robot, but it’s also nice to have natural, spontaneous moments that keep people on their toes.

 For J’Val Shuster, the owner of Devour, timing is everything.
-“Hold back a food station opening until after the toasts so you have a captive audience that isn’t chowing down!”
+“Hold back on opening a food station until after the toasts so you have a captive audience that isn’t chowing down!”
 She also encourages hosts to ensure speeches coordinate with the flow of the evening and are timed well with any food service.
-"At weddings we often suggest interspersing each course with a toast instead of having them done all at once after dinner."
-This gives guests a bit of a break from eating – and allows service staff to clear plates and bring out the next course.
+“At weddings, we often suggest interspersing each course with a toast instead of having them done all at once after dinner.”
+This gives guests a bit of a break from eating – and allows service staff to clear plates and bring out the next course without disrupting the toast.

 Typically events are held to celebrate someone or something.
 If you’re lucky enough to share the podium at such an event, don’t let the opportunity go to waste.
 You have the chance to add something and make people feel something.
 Share a unique perspective, tell them something new, make them smile, make them cry, make them laugh, just whatever you do, don’t make them excited for the whole thing to be over.

 Looking for inspiration?
 Check out popular Ted talks, watch a politician or google some of your favourite stand up comics.
 They understand a thing or two about timing, delivery and how to work a crowd.
 “Just don’t use someone else’s speech,” says Valente.
 “Yes, the Internet has a wealth of wonderful information, and some of it can be used to create a wonderful speech, but make sure you personalize, personalize, personalize.”